LouisRichard/LouisRichard/README.md

 * Get a job idk
 * Finish my [website](https://richard486.ch/)
-* Replace GPU in Mac Pro 4,1
 * Build a new server (made a brick out of the last one)
+* Build a new Linux/MacOS workstation

 ****
 Langages that I'm alright with